Wizcorp/my-type/ReadMe.md

 });

 const options = {
-	skipHeader: true,                    // skips the header if true
+	skipHeader: false,                   // skips the header if true
 	filter: (entry) => { return true; }, // skips each entry for which filter returns false
 	transform: (entry) => {}             // allows modification of the entry before serialization };